The Great Outdoors

 There are two scenic walks on the island.
 One, off of N bald Head Wynd, near the Maritime Market provide amazing views of the marsh.
 There’s a second trail through the Conservancy-protected Maritime Forest Preserve with trail heads in three locations along Federal Road.
 There are signs with information about the plants you’ll encounter.

 Bald Head Island is nationally recognized for its sea turtle nesting activity.
 The abundance of sea turtle nests have led visitors to use the phrase, “I’m on Turtle Time”, which represents the care free (and car free) feeling of being on Bald Head Island.
 The Bald Head Island Conservancy provides a Turtle Walk program with the chance to see baby sea turtles emerge from the nest.

-Bald Head Island is a great place to kayak, whether its for the first time or you’ve been coming for years.
+Bald Head Island is a great place to kayak, whether it’s for the first time or you’ve been coming for years.
 The creeks are a great place to fish and catch a glimpse of the native birds and a kayak is the best way to maneuver through the winding passages.
-The Sail Shop can give you tips on where to go, they run tours, and have kayaks for rent.
+East Beach Surf Shop can give you tips on where to go, they run tours, and have kayaks for rent.

-Whether you want to learn to sail or think you could teach the instructors a thing or two, The Sail Shop has it all.
+Whether you want to learn to sail or think you could teach the instructors a thing or two, East Beach Surf Shop has it all.
 You can wind through the creeks, while learning to sail one of the smaller sailboats.
 Or charter one of the large single-hull or catamarans and hit the ocean where you can take a leisurely cruise or receive your sailing certification.

 One Fish, Two Fish